pyinfra-dev/pyinfra/docs/using-operations.rst

 Using Operations
 ================

-Operations tell ``pyinfra`` what to do, for example the ``server.shell`` operation instructs ``pyinfra`` to execute a shell command.
-Most operations define state rather than actions - so instead of "start this service" you say "this service should be running" - ``pyinfra`` will only execute commands if needed.
+Operations tell pyinfra what to do, for example the ``server.shell`` operation instructs pyinfra to execute a shell command.
+Most operations define state rather than actions - so instead of "start this service" you say "this service should be running" - pyinfra will make changes if needed.

-For example, these operations will ensure that user ``pyinfra`` exists with home directory ``/home/pyinfra``, and that the ``/var/log/pyinfra.log`` file exists and is owned by that user:
+For example, these two operations will ensure that user ``pyinfra`` exists with home directory ``/home/pyinfra``, and that the ``/var/log/pyinfra.log`` file exists and is owned by that user:

 .. code:: python

-    # Import pyinfra modules, each containing operations to use
     from pyinfra.operations import server, files

     server.user(